Safsaf

 #f

-Create a session manager for use with session-handler-wrapper.
+Create a session config for use with session-handler-wrapper.

 SECRET-KEY is the HMAC signing key (a string).
 EXPIRE-DELTA is (days hours minutes), default 30 days.
 ALGORITHM is the HMAC algorithm, default sha512.

-Return a handler wrapper that binds session data from SESSION-MANAGER.
+Return a handler wrapper that binds session data from CONFIG.
 See session-handler-wrapper for details.

 Return a Set-Cookie header that expires the session cookie.
-Include in a response headers list: (redirect-response "/" #:headers (list (session-delete manager)))
+Include in a response headers list: (redirect-response "/" #:headers (list (session-delete cfg)))

 Session handler wrapper using signed cookies via (webutils sessions).